kubevirt/common-templates/templates/VALIDATION.md

 ### JSONPaths

-TODO: clarify the root of the JSONPaths.
+For every jsonpath mentioned in this document, unless specified otherwise, the root is the objects: element of the template.

 ### Validation rules